Complete Your Software Ensemble: Office 365 vs. G Suite (Workspace)

 - SoftMaker: If simplicity is your goal, SoftMaker FreeOffice 2018 could be the answer.
 FreeOffice 2018 bundles your standard office capabilities — word processor, spreadsheet application and presentation program — into a single solution, replete with multiple user interface options and touchscreen optimization.
 Like Samepage, SoftMaker also uses a freemium pricing model; organizations that require more advanced features, such as business email and share calendaring, should consider SoftMaker Office 2018 for a one-time purchase of $69.95.

 - Bitrix24: Similar to Samepage, Bitrix24 is a full collaboration suite, featuring business email, social intranet, document management and real-time communication capabilities.
-What Bitrix24 lacks in basic office applications, it makes up for with its low-cost customer relationship management system — an entirely unique offering compared to either Office 365 or G Suite.
+What Bitrix24 lacks in basic office applications, it makes up for with its low-cost customer relationship management system — an entirely unique offering compared to either Office 365 or Workspace.
 Bitrix24 offers both on-premises and cloud-based implementation options, starting at $1,490 (one-time purchase) and for free, respectively.

-Casting the right collaboration and productivity application suite for your business can be a real beast, whether the star of the show is Office 365, G Suite or anything in between.
+Casting the right collaboration and productivity application suite for your business can be a real beast, whether the star of the show is Office 365, Workspace or anything in between.
 The same is true when casting the right email archiving solution, which is why we put together this in-depth eBook to help make things a little easier.

 At Intradyn, we firmly believe that which archiving solution you use matters just as much — if not more — than any of the other platforms in your business’ software ensemble, which is why we’re committed to developing the best all-in-one archiving solution on the market.
 Want to learn more about what we’re up to over at Intradyn HQ?
 Reach out today to start a conversation.